 Crop your photos

-Click the crop button in the right hand toolbar (second from bottom).
+Click the crop button in the right-hand toolbar (second from bottom).
 To straighten your image, drag the dial up or down.
 To crop the photo, drag one corner inwards, then drag the box around the image until its positioned the way you want it.

 Use Polarr’s face editing tools

-Polarr can recognise multiple faces in a photo and allow you to edit them to do things like make a smile brighter, make teeth whiter or make eyes bigger.
+Polarr can recognize multiple faces in a photo and allow you to edit them to do things like make a smile brighter, make teeth whiter or make eyes bigger.
 It’s very impressive and easy to use.
 Open a photo with at least one face on it.
 The Face tool icon in the right toolbar (bottom) will indicate how many faces Polarr has detected.
 Click on the Face tool and on the face you want to adjust.
 To automatically improve the face with one click, click on the Auto tool.
 To make specific, detailed adjustments, click on the tool that corresponds to the part of the face you want to adjust – Skin, Face, Eyes, etc. Then use the sliders beneath to adjust elements of that feature, such as brightness, contrast, or size.

 Manually re-touch a face

 Click ‘Face’ at the top of the face menu to go to the retouch menu.
-At the bottom you’ll see Remove Spot and Liquify.
+At the bottom, you’ll see Remove Spot and Liquify.
 Click on Remove Spot and you’ll see a healing tool and a cloning tool.
 You can use these to cover blemishes and imperfections.

 Click the Liquify tool and you’ll see several tools for distorting features.
 Click one and then use the size and strength sliders to control how heavy the effect is.
 To apply the distortion, click on the face in the area you want to distort and then drag over the face.
 You can make cheeks bulge, noses grow and eyes pop!